 I’ve had the most fun working with Diamond Nuts this past year.
-It’s incredibly easy to support and brag on a brand you love and trust, and their partnership has been one I’ve loved sharing with you.
-I’ll leave some links to other nutty recipes below so that you can give their products a try in your own home.
-If you’re looking for a recipe to try right away, I hope you’ll give these chocolate caramel pecan tarts a go.
-The pecans are the flavorful little stars of the show here, and this crust is one that you can utilize in other recipes as well.
+It’s incredibly easy to support and brag on a brand you love and trust.
+Their partnership has been one I’ve loved sharing with you.
+I’ll leave some links below so that you can give their products a try in your own home.
+If you’re looking for a recipe to try right away, I hope you’ll give try these.
+The pecans are the stars of the show, and this crust is one to use in other recipes as well.
 If you make time to bake them for yourselves, let me know what you think in the comments below!
 As always, thank you for supporting brands that make Wood and Spoon possible.

 For more nutty recipes like these chocolate caramel pecan tarts you should try: